 - What to consider when buying a tea kettle?

 What to consider when buying a tea kettle?

 A kettle is designed to heat water.
 Although it’s quite a simple job, you will quickly come to loathe your kettle if it starts playing up.
 If you are in the market for a new kettle, here are a few of the things you will need to consider before narrowing down your options.

-First of all, you will need to decide what type of kettle will suit you best.
-While most customers opt for an electric kettle for its modern look and its efficiency, other people will prefer to purchase a stovetop kettle for its aesthetic charm.
+- Type: First of all, you will need to decide what type of kettle will suit you best.
+While most customers opt for an electric kettle for its modern look and its efficiency, other people will prefer to purchase a stove top kettle for its aesthetic charm.

-It’s important to consider both the internal capacity of the kettle and its overall size.
-Internal capacity will determine how much water the kettle can hold, while the overall size of the kettle will determine where it fits on your kitchen countertop.
+- Size: It’s important to consider both the internal capacity of the kettle and its overall size.
+Internal capacity will determine how much water the kettle can hold, while the overall size of the kettle will determine where it fits on your kitchen counter top.

-If you are concerned about your children touching the outside of the kettle accidentally, make sure you purchase a kettle that doesn’t get too hot.
-Most classic stovetop kettles do heat up and can be dangerous to handle without an oven mitt.
+- Exterior Heat: If you are concerned about your children touching the outside of the kettle accidentally, make sure you purchase a kettle that doesn’t get too hot.
+Most classic stove top kettles do heat up and can be dangerous to handle without an oven mitt.
 Check the exterior heat of your kettle when you are considering it.

-Now that you’ve had a chance to think about which factors are important to you, let’s get into the winners for the best kettles of 2020.
+Now that you’ve had a chance to think about which factors are important to you, let’s get into the winners for the best kettles.

 The best multi-use overall tea kettle

-Our favorite kettle for 2020 is the Miroco Electric Kettle.
+Our favorite kettle is the Miroco Electric Kettle.
 This kettle is a state-of-the-art appliance with plenty of exciting modern features.
 With its minimalistic, simple design, it will look great in any kitchen.